 Here at Blessed William Howard, we place a great deal of emphasis on supporting all learners and their families with specialist, tailored, in-class support to meet individual needs.

-The team liaise closely with local primary schools to ensure an individual learning plan is formed for each student before they arrive, designed to pick up seamlessly from the primary education programme.
+The team liaises closely with local primary schools to ensure an individual learning plan is formed for each student before they arrive, designed to pick up seamlessly from the primary education programme.

 What we offer

-A team of student support staff provide support both in-class and during additional timetabled catch up sessions.
-We also run homework club on Monday and Thursday lunchtimes to provide support for students to complete their homework.
+A team of student support staff provides support both in-class and during additional timetabled catch up sessions.
+We also run homework club on Monday and Thursday lunchtimes and after school (3.15pm - 4.00pm) Monday to Thursday, to provide support for students to complete their homework.